Skip to main content

 • Pokemon: Ultimate Journeys

 Above is our guide on how to watch all of Pokemon in order.
-Yes, that means all 26 seasons.
+Yes, that mean all seasons.
 We start at Ash’s adventures in Kanto.
 Those who are revisiting the series following Misty actor Rachael Lillis' untimely passing will want to start here.

 From there, we head to the Orange Islands, then on to Johto, Hoenn, Sinnoh, Unova, Kalos, and Galar – before ending Ash’s journey.

 Liko, from the Paldea region, is the current protagonist in Pokemon Horizons.
-The new series is currently airing, with the first 12 episodes airing on Netflix in the US and BBC in the UK.
-Part 2 of Horizons will be available from May 2024.
+The series is currently available to stream on Netflix in the US, and BBC in the UK.
+A new season of Pokemon Horizons is coming to Netflix for US viewers in 2026.

 Ordinarily, we would put a simple episode count next to each of these seasons – but that’s a fool’s errand here.
 Confusingly, the episode count differs by region and there are other factors to consider: Some episodes have been pulled or outright banned, while a couple of entries have never aired in the West.
 As such, we've kept it simple and only refer to the overall season name and number.